 Research tenancy agreements

 The most common type of rental agreement in England and Wales is the assured shorthold tenancy (AST).
 If the rent you’re charging is between £250 and £100,000 per year, and the home is being provided as a main and permanent residence, you’ll probably need to draw up an AST agreement.
 However, there are other agreements available, including assured tenancies, regulated tenancies and excluded tenancies.

 If you’re in doubt, consult with a property solicitor, your local authority or a lettings agency.
 But the easiest way to rent a property is usually with an assured shorthold tenancy.
 If you ever want to take back possession of your home, the process is simpler than it used to be — but you must follow the correct procedure.

 If the fixed term of the agreement has lapsed, you can take back your home if the following conditions are met:

-- The date the tenants must vacate the property is at last six months after the tenancy began
+- The date the tenants must vacate the property is at least six months after the tenancy began.

 If the tenancy agreement is still within the fixed term, you can still remove your tenants under certain circumstances:

 - The property is being misused (damaged or used for illegal activities)